*** This site is being updated regularly. Keep checking back for new updates.

 HOW WILL THE AUDITIONS BE RAN?

 Come dressed to dance.
 You do not have to bring your own music.
 Everyone will be taught around four-eight counts worth of choreography in the same room.
 From there, dancers will have time to review and practice it.
 Then they will be called in groups of three or four to audition it in front of three judges.
-The audition generally lasts between two to four hours depending on how many dancers audition.
+The audition generally lasts between two to three hours depending on how many dancers audition.
 It is always advisable to stay for the duration of the audition in case we need to see you again.

 There are typically two cuts, the first being an immediate cut after the first day.
 If you progress to the second phase of auditions, you will then be evaluated over the course of two weeks where we will make the final cut.
 From the final cut you will either make one of the teams or you will be asked to come back and try again at the next auditions.